wp-plugins-mirror/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.15 =
+* Improvement: Reduced memory usage on scan forking and during the known files scan stage.
+* Improvement: Added additional scan options to allow for disabling the blacklist checks while still allowing malware scanning to be enabled.
+* Improvement: Added a Wordfence Application Firewall code block for the lsapi variant of LiteSpeed.
+* Improvement: Updated the bundled GeoIP database.
+* Fix: Added a validation check to IP range whitelisting to avoid log warnings if they're malformed.

 = 6.3.14 =
 * Improvement: Introduced smart scan distribution.
 Scan times are now distributed intelligently across servers to provide consistent server performance.